 NOTICE: DO NOT discard this manual!
+The first name in fireplaces

 Model(s):

 WOODBURNING FIREPLACE

 AWARNING: If the information in these instructions is not followed exactly, a fire or explosion may result causing property damage, personal injury, or death.

 - DO NOT store or use gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance. - DO NOT overfire.
 Overfiring will void your warranty. - Comply with all minimum clearances to combustibles as specified.
 Failure to comply may cause house fire.